Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 	- 2 midterms and 1 final they are all very brutal

 - Study Recommendation:
 	- Learn material early and fully understand mastering physics and written homework problems.
-They will be hard but do it on your own because it is far better getting bad marks on assignments than bombing the exams which are worth almost 80% of your grades.
+They will be hard but do it on your own because it is far better getting bad marks on assignments than bombing the exams which are worth almost 80% of your final grade.
-	- Make sure you fully understand all the written-out examples in the textbook.
+	- Make sure you fully understand all the written examples in the textbook.
 They are pretty similar to the questions you will see in your exams.

 ### PHYS 159
 *Difficulty: ⭐*

 One credit physics lab which teaches you the various experiment methods.
 Very high class average with low workload given that most of the work is done in class time.
-To exceed in this course you need to understand what the TAs marking want from you, which is a clear lab report that includes all the criterias.
+To excel in this course you need to understand what the TAs marking want from you, which is a clear lab report that includes all the criteria.
 Getting a good lab partner also helps a lot.

 - Workload:
 	- Weekly lab quiz